dogfoodprices/dogfoodprices.co.uk/astro/src/pages/privacy-policy.md

 ### Data controller

-DogFoodPrices is the controller and responsible for your personal data (collectively referred to as "DogFoodPrices", "we", "us" or "our" in this privacy notice).
+Dog Food Prices is the controller and responsible for your personal data (collectively referred to as "Dog Food Prices", "we", "us" or "our" in this privacy notice).
 Our contact details are legal@dogfoodprices.co.uk.
 For all data matters contact legal@dogfoodprices.co.uk.

 ### Third-party links outside of our control